cosmos/ibc/spec/app/ics-029-fee-payment/README.md

         privateStore.set(forwardRelayerPath(packet), relayer)
     }

-    // if channel is incentivized, wrap the acknowledgement with forward relayer and return marshalled bytes
+    // wrap the acknowledgement with forward relayer and return marshalled bytes
     // constructIncentivizedAck takes the app-specific acknowledgement and receive-packet relayer (forward relayer)
     // and constructs the incentivized acknowledgement struct with the forward relayer and app-specific acknowledgement embedded. ack = constructIncentivizedAck(app_acknowledgment, relayer)